OfficeDev/open-xml-docs/docs/about-the-open-xml-sdk-2-5.md

 The SDK supports the following common tasks/scenarios:

--   <span class="label">Strongly Typed Classes and Objects</span>—Instead of relying on generic XML functionality to manipulate XML, which requires that you be aware of element/attribute/value spelling as well as namespaces, you can use the Open XML SDK to accomplish the same solution simply by manipulating objects that represent elements/attributes/values.
+-   **Strongly Typed Classes and Objects**—Instead of relying on generic XML functionality to manipulate XML, which requires that you be aware of element/attribute/value spelling as well as namespaces, you can use the Open XML SDK to accomplish the same solution simply by manipulating objects that represent elements/attributes/values.
 All schema types are represented as strongly typed Common Language Runtime (CLR) classes and all attribute values as enumerations.

--   <span class="label">Content Construction, Search, and Manipulation</span>—The LINQ technology is built directly into the SDK.
+-   **Content Construction, Search, and Manipulation**—The LINQ technology is built directly into the SDK.
 As a result, you are able to perform functional constructs and lambda expression queries directly on objects representing Open XML elements.
 In addition, the SDK allows you to easily traverse and manipulate content by providing support for collections of objects, like tables and paragraphs.

--   <span class="label">Validation</span>—The Open XML SDK 2.0 for Microsoft Office provides validation functionality, enabling you to validate Open XML documents against different variations of the Open XML Format.
+-   **Validation**—The Open XML SDK 2.0 for Microsoft Office provides validation functionality, enabling you to validate Open XML documents against different variations of the Open XML Format.

 ## Open XML SDK 2.5 for Office